dleeftink/QuickSet/readme.md

 ##### `set.stat: [UintArray]`
 This property displays the values associated with the ranked integers.
-Same length as `rank`
+Same length as `.rank`

+___

-**Together, `rank` and `stat` yield the top-k window of most frequent integers in a `QuickSet`.**
+Together, `.rank` and `.stat` provide the top-k window of most frequent integers in a `QuickSet`.

-> Note that `rank` and `stat` may contain multiple zeroes.
-If zero is an integer you have previously inserted, you can access this by looking for the first indexed zero in `rank`, its value reflected at the same index position in `stat`.
+> Note that `.rank` and `.stat` may contain multiple zeroes.
+If 0 is an integer you have previously inserted, you can access this by looking for the first indexed 0 in `.rank`, its value reflected at the same index position in `.stat`.

 ## API